 One of the biggest challenges with a traditional invoice approval workflow is the sheer amount of paper-based invoices involved.

 The more paper-based invoices that need to go through a manual invoice approval workflow, the slower the overall process is likely to be.
-This can result in late payments which both negatively affects your organization’s cash flow but can also damage supplier relationships.
+This can result in late payments which both negatively affect your organization’s cash flow but can also damage supplier relationships.
 If you don’t pay your invoices on time you may lose preferred status with certain suppliers who may also be unwilling to negotiate better contract terms when the conversation is had.

 Additionally, when a payment is delayed and there is a lack of communication between the supplier and AP team of the supplier, the supplier may believe that the invoice has gone missing.
 In many cases, the same invoice can be sent again which could result in a duplicate payment.
 Without an automated matching tool, it is difficult for AP teams to spot such duplications, considering the number of invoices that they are dealing with.